elifesciences/tech-team/adr/0001-pull-request-workflow.md

 Automated tests should run on pull requests, to provide automated feedback.

 Committing directly to a mainline branch (`develop` or `master`) should not be frequent, but only done when necessary (e.g. infrastructure changes such as `builder-private`).

+Working on a feature should mainly happen by adding or amending commits on a pull request, but we should be wary of feature branches remaining open for too long without being merged into the mainline.